PaulDePodesta/SMTP-Relay/README.md

 ## Features

-* **Lightweight:** built on Alpine Linux with only Postfix, Cyrus SASL and OpenSSL installed.
+* **Lightweight:** built on Alpine Linux with only Postfix, Cyrus SASL (using an LMDB backend) and OpenSSL installed.
 The resulting image is under 100 MB.
 * **Runtime configuration:** environment variables control all essential parameters.
 You never edit `main.cf` or `master.cf` directly; the entrypoint script rewrites settings using